S. Nicholson Kane: Society life

 In 1892, Kane, along with two of his brothers and their wives, were included in Ward McAllister's "Four Hundred", purported to be an index of New York's best families, published in The New York Times.
 Conveniently, 400 was the number of people that could fit into Mrs. Astor's ballroom.

 He was a member of the Union Club, Metropolitan Club, the Knickerbocker Club, the New York Yacht Club, and the American Geographical Society.

 Personal life

 Kane lived at the Kane family mansion at 23 West 47th Street in Manhattan.
 In 1889, he was described as:

 "He is an enthusiastic yachtsman, and is an excellent whip.
 He has traveled much, is a discriminating collector of books, and is exceptionally well-like, being very affable and a raconteur of unusual eloquence."

-Kane, who suffered from cirrhosis hepatitis, died of intestinal hemorrhages in a sleeping car in Manassas, Virginia about thirty miles from Washington, DC on November 15, 1906.
+Kane, who suffered from cirrhosis hepatitis, died of intestinal hemorrhages in a sleeping car in Manassas, Virginia, about thirty miles from Washington, D.C., on November 15, 1906.
 He had been in Hot Springs for three weeks seeking treatment.
 He was buried at Island Cemetery in Newport, Rhode Island.